IzhanVarsky/diffvg/README.md

 On Windows before all operations:

 * Install Visual Build Tools.
+Choose `C++ classic apps` while installing.
 I tested only 2019 version.
 [Link to the latest release](https://aka.ms/vs/17/release/vs_BuildTools.exe).
 * Installing full Visual Studio instead of Build Tools also should help (but it is not accurate).